 So, here’s an obvious question: Why not just use the milk to feed baby?

 Well, primarily because we weren’t (and still aren’t) ready to switch to bottles.
-Although we discussed it, Mr. Traditional said he didn’t feel a need to bond through feeding yet.
-So, as he does now, he continued to support me in our breastfeeding journey.
+I am (and was then) a feed-on-demand momma.
+Although we discussed it, my husband didn’t feel a need to bond through feeding yet.
+So, he supported me in other ways on our breastfeeding journey.

 We could have used some for breastmilk baths.
 And we did just once or twice.
-But there wasn’t much way to quickly use up so much milk.
+But there wasn’t much way to quickly use up so much milk that didn’t feel like a complete waste.
 So, we revisited purchasing a freeze dryer.
-A purchase we had already been saving for, but didn’t think we’d buy so soon.

 Our desire to live a self-sufficient life didn’t end because of children.
 In fact, it intensified.
 Before our son was born, we heavily discussed infant feeding.
 We considered and created a plan for the “what ifs” of breastfeeding.